Miranda v. Arizona (1966): Supreme Court Case That Created the Miranda Warning

 This standardized warning became an essential part of the criminal procedure and continues to be a fundamental practice during arrests and interrogations.

-6. Challenges and Clarifications in Subsequent Cases
+6. Legal Challenges to Miranda v.
+Arizona in Subsequent Supreme Court Cases

 Since the Miranda ruling, the Supreme Court has revisited and clarified aspects of Miranda Rights in several important cases: